We’re so glad you’re here.

 Acceptance & Commitment Therapy (ACT): supports clients in accepting hardships that they cannot change and take steps toward feeling more in control of their lives.

-• We accept Medicaid, Anthem, United Healthcare, Beacon, and Aetna.
+• We accept Medicaid, Aetna, Anthem, Carelon, Cigna, and United.
 We also offer “pay what you can” plans and pro bono (for free) sessions.
 We will work with you and your family to find a solution that works.
 We never turn anyone away for financial reasons!

 Our licensed clinician's full out-of-pocket rate is $150 for a 55 minute session.